ashishpanchal33/cleanil_copy/README.md

 | [A Bayesian Approach to Robust Inverse Reinforcement Learning](https://arxiv.org/abs/2309.08571) | [rmirl](cleanil/il/rmirl.py) | Off | 10 | [101.74 ± 2.84](https://wandb.ai/ranw/cleanil_rmirl_halfcheetah_benchmark?nw=nwuserranw) | [97.78 ± 0.21](https://wandb.ai/ranw/cleanil_rmirl_hopper_benchmark?nw=nwuserranw) | [92.51 ± 0.61](https://wandb.ai/ranw/cleanil_rmirl_walker2d_benchmark?nw=nwuserranw) |

 ## Known issues and limitations
 * Currently, all experiments are conducted on cpu from a MacBook Pro.
 Running RL with torch MPS is known to be slow (see [this issue](https://github.com/pytorch-labs/LeanRL/issues/16)).
-We do not have access to CUDA so did not test the code with CUDA.
+But we also do not have access to CUDA so did not test the code with CUDA.
 * [`torch.compile`](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) notably increased the speed of the algorithms, but optimal usage was not explored.

 ## Contributing and getting involved